miyamot0/ModelSelectorQt/README.md

 ### Referenced Works (academic works)
 The Small N Stats Discounting Model Selector is based on the following academic works:
 * Franck, C. T., Koffarnus, M. N., House, L. L. & Bickel W. K. (2015).
 Accurate characterization of delay discounting: a multiple model approach using approximate Bayesian model selection and a unified discounting measure.
 Journal of the Experimental Analysis of Behavior, 103, 218-33.
+* Gilroy, S. P., Franck, C. T. & Hantula, D. A. (accepted with revisions).
+The Discounting Model Selector: Statistical software for delay discounting applications.
+Journal of the Experimental Analysis of Behavior.

 ### Acknowledgements and Credits
 * Donald A. Hantula, Decision Making Laboratory, Temple University [Site](http://astro.temple.edu/~hantula/)